Retour

 Jean-Pascal Viault

 The reference book for Bugatti lovers.
-Conceived and developed by Jean-Pascal Viault, this book is a reference for Baby Bugatti collectors and, beyond that, for art lovers.
+Conceived and developed by Jean-Pascal Viault, this book is a reference for Baby Bugatti collectors and, beyond.

 Along with photographer Bernard Canonne, well-known by classic car enthusiasts and readers of magazines dedicated to classic cars, they have been traveling across Europe for several months, meeting owners and collectors of these unusual vehicles that delight young people participating in the Little Big Le Mans parade at the Le Mans Classic.